Flyingfish812/p2myth/docs/Event/Felix-Felicis.md

 ## Final Score

+The final score of each team in this competition is the sum of the time used in three rounds of competition.
+The team with a lower total time will receive a higher ranking.
+Considering the differences in the strength of the ship themselves and the disparities in players' ship collection, we have also introduced **penalty time** debuff and **time reduction** buff mechanisms, which means that the final scores of participants will be added or subtracted.
+The following is the scoring mechanism that will be used in this competition:

+- The score of each round is composed of basic time and penalty time.

 - **Round 1**: Buhloo, Saber, Corsair get +10s debuff; Neni, Monsoon and Mistral get +5s debuff.

 <img src="/ships/ship_20.png" style={{zoom:0.25}}/>